Buffer Intensity and Buffer Capacity

 There are three exceptional points of pH (or x):4

-In what follows, the three ionization fractions a0, a1, and a2 will become the building blocks of almost all relevant acid-base quantities.
-In this respect, don’t confuse the smooth variable n with the index j for the three integers j = 0, 1, 2.
+In the following, the three ionization fractions a0, a1, and a2 become the building blocks of almost all relevant acid-base quantities.
+In this respect, don’t confuse the real variable n with the index j for the three integers j = 0, 1, 2.
 The latter are dedicated to the three ionization fractions aj and the three dissolved species, H2A, HA-, and A-2.

 Analytical Solution of the System of Equations